Mike Trout: 2015

 On April 17, 2015, Trout became the youngest player in MLB history to reach 100 home runs and 100 stolen bases.
 He was 23 years and 253 days old when he reached the milestone, passing the previous record-holder, Alex Rodriguez, who had achieved it at the age of 23 years and 309 days in 1999.
 Trout led off the 2015 MLB All-Star Game with a home run, becoming the fourth player in All-Star Game history to do so.
 For the second year in a row, Trout won the All-Star Game MVP Award, becoming the first player ever to win it in consecutive years.
 On September 22, Trout hit his 40th home run, becoming only the second Angels player to hit 40 home runs in a season.
 Trout led the AL in WAR for the fourth straight year.

 Trout finished the season with 41 home runs and 90 RBIs.
-He also led all American League players in slugging percentage, and OPS with a slashline of .299/.402/.590/.991.
+He also led all American League players in slugging percentage and OPS, with a slash line of .299/.402/.590.
 For his offensive performance, Trout won his fourth Silver Slugger Award in as many seasons.
 In doing so, he became only the second player since Mike Piazza to win four straight Silver Sluggers to start off a career.
 He also won the Best Major League Baseball Player ESPY Award.

 On November 10, it was announced that Trout, along with Royals outfielder Lorenzo Cain and Blue Jays third baseman Josh Donaldson, were finalists for the AL MVP.
 Trout became the first player since Barry Bonds to be among the top three in MVP voting in four straight seasons.
 On November 19, Trout finished second to MVP winner Donaldson, making it the third time he finished second in MVP voting in his four big-league seasons.

 Second AL MVP (2016)

 In June 2016, Sporting News named Trout "baseball's best [active] player".
-According to Fangraphs, he had accumulated more WAR through his age-24 season (on August 12, 2016) than any other player since 1913, with 45.
+According to FanGraphs, he had accumulated more WAR through his age-24 season (on August 12, 2016) than any other player since 1913, with 45.
 Mickey Mantle was second with 41.1, followed by Mel Ott, Jimmie Foxx, and Ted Williams.
 A veteran contemporary of Trout's, Alex Rodriguez, was seventh.
-In 159 games of 2016, Trout led the MLB with walks (116), runs scored (123), and on-base percentage (.441).
+In 159 games of 2016, Trout led MLB with walks (116), runs scored (123), and on-base percentage (.441).
 He also had a .315 batting average, 29 home runs, 30 stolen bases, and 100 RBI.
 He led the American League in power-speed number (29.5).

 On November 17, Trout was announced as the 2016 AL MVP, winning the award for the second time in his career.
 Trout also joined Barry Bonds as the only other player in MLB history to finish top 2 for the MVP in five straight seasons.
 He was the 2016 Esurance MLB/This Year in Baseball Award winner for Best Major Leaguer.
 At the conclusion of the 2016 season, Trout was 12th among active position players in Total Wins Above Replacement through just five full seasons.